aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/hyphenation/isDictionaryRegistered/_index.md

 ## isDictionaryRegistered(language) {#string}

-Returns ``False`` if for the specified language there is no dictionary registered or if registered is Null dictionary, ``True`` otherwise.
+Returns ``false`` if for the specified language there is no dictionary registered or if registered is Null dictionary, ``true`` otherwise.